JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 2.md

 ### <a name="harden_php"></a> Harden the ‘php’ install.

 With that done, let’s “harden” the `php` install by disabling `expose_php`.
-You want to do harden the install to prevent exposing your server to hacking scripts & other unwanted intrusions:
+You want to do harden the install to prevent exposing your server to hacking scripts and other unwanted intrusions:

     sudo nano /etc/php5/apache2/php.ini